Fabxx/GSG/README.md

 - Games must be in their individual folders, regrouped in a subfolder.

-- if more than one `.exe` file is in the same dir, rename the non necessary ones into `.EXE` or remove the extension. the wine parser parses recursively for *.exe files.
+- if there are more files with the same extension in the same directory (multiple .exe, .BIN ecc), rename the extension of the unnecessary files, then run the parser.

 - Create an empty folder in a EXT partition if you have to use an extra prefix other than the default one, so you can select it from the UI.